Frankfurt Radio Symphony: Dean Dixon and Eliahu Inbal

 Dean Dixon and Eliahu Inbal turned the ensemble into an internationally acclaimed orchestra in the three decades from 1961 to 1990.
 Dixon's repertoire included Hans Werner Henze, Karl Amadeus Hartmann, Carl Nielsen, Franz Berwald and Charles Ives.
-The status of the orchestra has been repeatedly confirmed, especially during the "Inbal Era", with guest appearances around the world and major editions of recorded music, such as the very first recordings of the original versions of Anton Bruckner symphonies and the first digital recording of all of Gustav Mahler's symphonies (Deutscher Schallplattenpreis, Grand Prix du Disque).
+The status of the orchestra has been repeatedly confirmed, especially during the "Inbal Era", with guest appearances around the world and major editions of recorded music, such as the very first recordings of the original versions of Anton Bruckner symphonies (Symphony 3/4/8, Deutscher Schallplattenpreis, 1983) and the first digital recording of all of Gustav Mahler's symphonies (Deutscher Schallplattenpreis, 1988).
 Inbal, who was chief conductor from 1974 to 1990, has been elected its conductor laureate since 1996.
 The venue Alte Oper was reopened in 1981.